Title: Yandere no Onna no ko ni Shinuhodo Aisarete Nemurenai CD Gya

 Anyone listening should not be expecting an orchestral masterpiece: the accompanying music is average at best and unpleasantly repetitive at its worst, comprised of the typical lighthearted tracks and a few chilling pieces which set the appropriate mood, but nothing more.

 But in compensation, each actress possesses a truly incredible vocal range, from sugary-sweet giggles to rage-filled howls, incurring a genuine sense of fright and concern for the victim of these unbalanced girls’ wrath.
-Accompanied by sound effects of breaking glass, clashing weapons, and gory violence, it’s the finishing touch on an almost perfect soundtrack.
+Accompanied by sound effects of breaking glass, clashing weapons, and gory violence, it is the finishing touch on a brilliant yet brutal soundtrack.